Renormalizing the Quark-Meson-Diquark Model: Analytical studies

+confirming the BCS relation as well.
+Note, however, that the limits in \cref{eq:BCSUS,eq:bcsweak} are reached along different trajectories in parameter space and therefore do not coincide in general.
+We will come back to this point in \cref{sec:testBCS}.

-This expression is obtained in the same form for both the RGC minimal scheme and the vacuum matching scheme.
-However, in the $\sigma\Delta$ scheme, the standard BCS relation is not respected.
-Particularly, due to the $\Delta$-dependence of the wave function renormalization factor in this scheme, one cannot derive a closed-form expression for the diquark gap in the limit $\mu\to\infty$.
-Nonetheless, in the $\sigma\Delta$ scheme, the critical temperature $T_c$ can be shown to be directly connected to the cutoff $\Lambda'$ via
+Similar expressions to \cref{eq:Tc_of_Delta0,eq:Tcasmu} can be derived for all RGC schemes.
+These results are provided in \cref{app:RGCexpressions}.
+Eventually, in the limit of $\bDelgapZero\to0$, the BCS relation \cref{eq:bcsweak} is obtained for all the RGC schemes studied in this work.
+However, in the limit of $\mu\to\infty$ \cref{eq:BCSUS}, the BCS relation is only realized for the RGC minimal scheme and the vacuum matching scheme but not in the $\sigma\!\Delta$ scheme.
+Particularly, due to the $\Delta$-dependence of the wave function renormalization factor in this scheme, one cannot derive a closed-form expression for the diquark gap in the limit $\mu\to\infty$ (see \cref{app:RGCexpressions} for a detailed analysis.).
+Nevertheless, in the $\sigma\!\Delta$ scheme the critical temperature can be expressed explicitly as a function of $\mu$ (see~\eqref{app:tcasmusigdel}), and this expression coincides with the result obtained in the RGC‑minimal scheme.
+Hence, for $\sigma=0$ the two schemes yield identical 2SC phase boundaries.
+With the choice of $Z_\Delta=0$, the asymptotic value for the critical temperature for these two schemes is shown to be directly connected to the scale $\Lambda'$ via